PeterConstable/PythonTutorial/12_Sets_Dictionaries.md

 {7}
 ```

-The set difference operator ```-``` requires set operands.
+The set difference operator ```-``` requires set or frozen set operands.
 The type of the result is determined by the first operand.
 A difference expression can have two operands, or can be chained with additional operands.
 The left-most operand is the reference set, and any items in the other sets are excluded from the result set.

 ```python
 >>> set(range(1, 10)) - {2, 4, 5} - {2, 7, 3}